ameliaabobo/educational-game-design-document-amelia-and-woody/egdd.md

 ## Core Gameplay Mechanics (Brief)

-*Give a very high-level description of any core gameplay mechanics*

 - Different Trash type.(Recycle/chemical/Disposable/Non-Disposable)
 - Points increment if object is put into the correct container
 - Click/drag mouse to select object and specify container